 Many local businesses are also harnessing the power of email and text messaging to reach their customers more easily with new offers and exclusive deals.
 If your business uses an email service make sure to include that information for your web designer during the planning phase.

 Nobody knows your business better than you.
 You know the terms customers use, what their common questions are, and how to most effectively communicate with them.
 Creating a list of common keywords for your industry can be a great delight for your content creators when designing a new website.

 How Would You Organize Your Main Menu?

-One common problem in communication between designers and business owners is how many pages do you really have?
-To avoid long back and forth messages with your developer, create a full list of every page you can think of that you want on your website.
+One common problem in communication between designers and business owners is how many pages do you really have.
+To avoid long back-and-forth messages with your developer, create a full list of every page you can think of that you want on your website.
 It’s okay to go overboard here and make a longer list.
-Your designers will whittle it down to the best and important items and work to combine pages into a cohesive user experience for your prospects.
+Your designers will whittle it down to the best and most important items and work to combine pages into a cohesive user experience for your prospects.
 The more content you have, the easier it is to design an effective site.

 Craft Your Marketing Message:

 The number one problem in web design is not understanding your own marketing message.
 Defining your message sets the tone for everything that happens afterward.
 The following questions are the most significant to answer before building a new website.

 - What Is The Benefit To The Customer?

 Important Website Content: